esl-cooking-lesson

 4. Cooking Competition

-If you have the facilities to cook in the classroom, give your students a hands-on cooking experience.
+If you have the facilities to cook in the classroom, give your students hands-on cooking experience.
 This is a great way to get them active and engaged with something different.
 Simply provide the recipe and equipment, then put students into groups.
 At the end of the class, taste each group’s food, then give feedback and proclaim a winner.

 Kids’ cooking recipes always work well for younger students.
 This lets you choose something easy, so you’re able to keep everything under control.
 Plus, you’ll have to spend more on your ingredients.
 And keep in mind, if you try something too complicated, you might not have enough time to finish cooking before the class finishes.